InseeFr/gustave/README.md

 install.packages("gustave")
 ```

-However, if you wish to install the latest version of gustave, you can use `devtools::install_github()` to install it directly from this repository:
+However, if you wish to install the latest version of gustave, you can use `devtools::install_github()` to install it directly from the [github.com repository](https://github.com/martinchevalier/gustave):

 ```
 install.packages("devtools")